Singer Michael Buble says 3-year-old son has cancer

-NEW YORK Canadian singer Michael Buble said on Friday that his 3-year-old son has cancer, and that he is putting his career on hold.
+NEW YORK (Reuters) - Canadian singer Michael Buble said on Friday that his 3-year-old son has cancer, and that he is putting his career on hold.

 "We are devastated about the recent cancer diagnosis of our oldest son Noah who is currently undergoing treatment in the U.S.," Buble and his Argentinian actress wife Luisana Lopilato wrote on his Facebook page.